 We’ve told you what you should do while working on your management consulting resume.
 Now, here is a list of what you should NOT do.

-- Use super small font or super small margins to fit everything onto one page
+- Use small font or small margins to fit everything on 1 page

 - Have any typos or grammatical errors

-- Lack specific details and have generic bullets
+- Lack specific details in your bullet points

 - Rely on yourself – send your resume to others and receive suggestions